 We know that selecting the right hosting for your WordPress website can be a difficult choice.

-With hosting options ranging from a few pence-per-week to hundreds of pounds a month, it can seem like an impossible decision to make.
-We feel your pain, so below are details about what hosting we use, and why we think it’s a great solution.
+With hosting options ranging from a few pence-per-week to hundreds of pounds per month, it can seem like an impossible decision to make.
+We feel your pain, so below are details about what hosting we use as WordPress experts, and why we think it’s a great solution.

 Let’s start with the basics.

 What makes great WordPress hosting.